Windswept rain storm could cause flooding, tree damage

 Winds will also be a concern on Wednesday.
 Much like the rain, the winds will ramp up in the afternoon and peak in the evening.

-Expecting southerly wind gusts to reach 35-50 mph over most of southern New England later on Wednesday.
+Expect southerly wind gusts to reach 35-to-50 mph over most of southern New England later on Wednesday.
 This could be enough to cause some minor tree damage and a few scattered outages.

 The rain will be long gone by Thursday morning, however the winds will stay quite busy through the day.
-We anticipate frequent westerly gusts between 35-45 mph through Thursday afternoon.
+We anticipate frequent westerly gusts between 35 and 45 mph through Thursday afternoon.
 This may lead to a few more limbs down and hamper any efforts to restore power if needed.

 Friday looks much quieter and is the pick of the next several days for those looking to put up some outdoor holiday decorations. . .
 Saturday brings another windswept rain event.